msmxu23/DH150-Assignment05/README.md

 # Personas and Scenarios
 ## Features
-Chat box - allows you to talk to people that you added on the app, shows you who is online, and shows your old conversations, or allows you to create new ones
+- Chat box: allows you to talk to people that you added on the app, shows you who is online, and shows your old conversations, or allows you to create new ones
-The Latest - shows the latest news from artists you like, whether it is their tours, shows, meet & greet, released albums, or songs
+- The Latest: shows the latest news from artists you like, whether it is their tours, shows, meet & greet, released albums, or songs
-Forum - Allows you to create topics, comment on each other's replies, like comments, repost, or post opinions related to music
+- Forum: allows you to create topics, comment on each other's replies, like comments, repost, or post opinions related to music

+## Personas
 ## Persona 1: Sean Kim
 ![F920DB1B-1431-4A94-881E-DF9718DB25CA_1_201_a](https://user-images.githubusercontent.com/62866389/81170240-2e49d380-8f4f-11ea-8b3b-841bfd8f4ae9.jpeg)